-With the incoming 2013-2014 class, 61 fellows and 52 different mentors will have taken part in the program.
-Well over half of AAHSL institutions (58% of full U.S. members and 54% of all full members) have had either a mentor or fellow on staff or have hired a fellow, with many participating in more than one category.
-For the first time, the cohort size will be increased to include six fellows.
+With the incoming 2014-2015 class, 67 fellows and 57 different mentors will have taken part in the program.
+Well over half of AAHSL institutions have had either a mentor or fellow on staff or have hired a fellow, with many participating in more than one category.
+For the second time, the cohort size has been increased to include six fellows.

-As noted in the report in September, 24% of fellow applicants and 27% of selected fellows have indicated minority status in the last eight years (since voluntary self-identification of ethnic or racial status was initiated).
-For the first time, a mentor in the 2012-2013 cohort (Heidi Heilemann) was a fellow graduate, an indication of the maturing of the program; a second former fellow (Jerry Perry) will be a mentor in the 2013-2014 class.
+As noted in the report in September, 23.4% of fellow applicants and 25.5% of selected fellows have indicated minority status in the last eight years (since voluntary self-identification of ethnic or racial status was initiated).
+In 2014-15, for the third time a former fellow will be a mentor in the program (Heidi Heilemann, Jerry Perry, Jett McCann), an indication of the maturing of the program.